michaelscodingspot/WPF_MVVMC/README.md

     </StackPanel>
 </UserControl>
 ```
 Using __mvvmc:NavigateCommand__ allows to navigate directly from the View.
 You can choose to leave it as is and the program is done!
 Creating a View-Model is optional.
-To initiate the navigation the View-Model, you'll need to change the View to this:
+To initiate the navigation from the View-Model, you'll need to change the View to this:

 ```xaml
 <UserControl x:Class="MvvmcQuickstart1.FirstStepView"